peteroupc/MailLib/docs/PeterO.Mail.Message.md

 <b>Return Value:</b>

-The value of the first header field with that name, or null if there is none.
+The value of the first header field with that name, or null if there is one.

 <b>Exceptions:</b>